 CONCLUDE YOUR IMPORTANT ELEMENTS FOR THE SHOW

 - Finalize your exhibition stand design and get all your exhibition stall ideas rechecked.
-Ask your best exhibition stand contractor if you can have a pre-look at the exhibition stand in-person or through a photograph via email.
-Make any last minute amendments if required.
+Ask your best exhibition stand contractor if you can have a re-look at the exhibition stand in person or through a photograph via email.
+Make any last-minute amendments if required.

 - Finalize shipping arrangements if required.

-- Distribute exhibition plan to staff and plan your first pre-show meeting.
+- Distribute the exhibition plan to staff and plan your first pre-show meeting.

-- Conclude the lead-fulfilment plan including follow-up emails, customer lead forms and more.
+- Conclude the lead-fulfillment plan including follow-up emails, customer lead forms and more

 CHECK YOUR LAST MINUTE DETAILS

-- Complete final session of staff training and rehearse sales messages.
+- The complete final session of staff training and rehearse sales messages.